 Live Action TV

-- It also happened to a rich woman's pomeranian, who had the misfortune of being behind the tailpipe of the El Camino.
+- It happens to a rich woman's pomeranian, who had the misfortune of being behind the tailpipe of the El Camino.
+Although this particular example was not without ill effects.

 - On NewsRadio Bill tries to escape down the stairwell when fire breaks out in the building, but the stairwell is full of smoke and he comes back covered in soot.
 Dave then makes a quip referencing The Jazz Singer ("I think talkies will destroy the movies").